 CASE + Wiki

-In the previous chapter, we stated why we are not fans of storing documentation in the separated word processor documents, despite it is still a common approach among companies.
-For this reason, we will focus just on the two remaining options: storing documentation in the CASE and in the enterprise wiki software.
+In the previous chapter, we explained why we are not fans of storing documentation in separate word processor documents, even though it remains a common practice among companies.
+For this reason, we will focus only on the two remaining options: storing documentation in a CASE tool and in enterprise wiki software.

 CASE